 The paper is organized as follows.
 The framework and general assumptions and examples are presented in section 2.
 Section 3 provides an abstract no-trade principle which nests most of the ex-ante no-trade theorems existing in the literature.
 Efficiency is then characterized and efficient allocations for the incomplete preferences are shown to coincide with the set of efficient allocations that result when each agent has a utility in her family of concave utility functions.
 A characterization by first order condition is provided.
 Section 4 is devoted to equilibria and welfare theorems.
-Section 5 discusses some concepts used in the paper and links the paper to the literature.
-Section 6 considers the case of second order stochastic dominance where our main assumptions are not satisfied and which nonetheless has the property studied in the paper.
+Section 5 discusses some concepts used in the paper and dicusses relations to the literature.